-Ar.
-Code Annotated, § 17-37-102.
+A.C.A. § 17-37-102.
 Definitions:

 - (1) Agent An agent is an individual employed by a license holder.
 Agent's registration will be issued upon the written request by a license holder on forms prescribed by the Plant Board only in the name of the person who is an employee of the license holder making the application.
 Individuals for whom an agent's registration is requested shall not be an employee, owner operator, franchise holder or independent contractor of any pest control service other than that of the license holder.
 An agent may be terminated by the license holder at any time.
-All contractual agreements for pest control services executed between agents and customers are the property of the license holder. - (9) License Holder Certification shall not be required of License Holders who employ Licensed Operators or Qualified Operators and who do not themselves use or supervise the use of restricted use pesticides.
+All contractual agreements for pest control services executed between agents and customers are the property of the license holder. - (9) License Holder A commercial applicators license shall not be required of License Holders who employ licensed commercial applicators (Licensed Operators) and who do not themselves use or supervise the use of restricted use pesticides. - (10) Licensed operator (Commercial applicator) a person who has fully qualified and has passed the board's written examination and has in force a valid license from the board to engage in the work indicated in the license.
+The person shall also have met the requirements of and be eligible for certification under the Federal Insecticide, Fungicide, and Rodenticide Act and state law as a commercial applicator;

-AR.
-Code Annotated § 17-37-206 License Application:
+A.C.A. § 17-37-206 License Application: